Life in Aotearoa New Zealand

 New Zealand Immigration

-As an international student at Te Rito Maioha, you may be able to work while you are studying.
-This means you may seek paid work in an early learning centre or school as part of your study, or work for other employers to gain income.
+International students at Te Rito Maioha may be eligible to work while studying.
+This could include paid employment in an early learning centre or school as part of your programme requirements, or working for other employers to support yourself financially during your studies.

-Check your visa - it will show if you’re allowed to work while studying.
-If you work when you’re not allowed to, you will be in breach of your visa condition and may have to leave New Zealand.
-To find out about the types of work you can do and how many hours you can work, go to the official government site for advice on student visas.
+Check your visa conditions: Your visa will state whether you are allowed to work while studying.
+If you work without the appropriate permission, you will be in breach of your visa conditions and may be required to leave New Zealand.
+To learn more about the types of work you’re allowed to do and the number of hours you can work, please visit the New Zealand Immigration website for up-to-date advice on visa options and information.

 Private boarding is similar to family homestays, but without being included into the family environment.
 There may be other students at the house as well.